sedostheatre/sedos.co.uk/input/news/2021-01-07-judges-revealed-and-sign-up-to-sing.md

 Sara is a Sedos Trustee and has performed with Sedos in *Gormenghast* (playing a wall), *Legally Blonde* (sat on a toilet), *Reefer Madness* (where she was eaten alive) and *Ragtime* (winning the award for most time spent on stage lying down).

-Sara considered entering Sedos’ Masked Singer as a contestant but quite frankly, with two little girls, she already spends a lot of the day wearing dress-up consumes and singing Disney.
+Sara considered entering Sedos’ Masked Singer as a contestant but quite frankly, with two little girls, she already spends a lot of the day wearing dress-up costumes and singing Disney.
 She’s looking forward to watching others do it instead!

 **Meet the host…**